vioil/vioil.github.io/index.md

 ### Teaching/Workshops

+Participant, FAIRIO - FAIR research information in Open Infrastructures, [Reusability of Research Information](https://projects.tib.eu/fairio/workshops/reusability/) The State Scientific Library of the Ukraine in Kyiv (SSTL) and the TIB - Leibniz Information Centre for Science and Technology.
+December 8, 2020

 Participant, FAIRIO - FAIR research information in Open Infrastructures, [Accessibility of Research Information](https://projects.tib.eu/fairio/workshops/accessibility/) The State Scientific Library of the Ukraine in Kyiv (SSTL) and the TIB - Leibniz Information Centre for Science and Technology.
 November 2, 2020

-Participant, FAIRIO - FAIR research information in Open Infrastructures, [Workshop on Interoperabiliy of Research Information](https://projects.tib.eu/fairio/workshops/interoperability/).
+Participant, FAIRIO - FAIR research information in Open Infrastructures, [Interoperabiliy of Research Information](https://projects.tib.eu/fairio/workshops/interoperability/).
 The State Scientific Library of the Ukraine in Kyiv (SSTL) and the TIB - Leibniz Information Centre for Science and Technology.
 September 21, 2020

 Instructor: Mike Conlon, Violeta Ilik, Huda Kahn, and Benjamin Gross: VIVO Camp 2018, New York, NY, October 18-20, 2018.